Contrast-Security-OSS/docs/content/installation/node/NodeInstallBluemix.md

 ## Download

 * Download the Node.js agent from Contrast.
-The latest version is **nodecontrast-0.9.0.tgz**.

 * Download the *contrast.json* file from Contrast.